freddiehaddad/UnitFramesImproved/README.md

 ### ⚔️ Combat Features

 - **Cast Bars** - Full casting and channeling tracking for target, focus, and each boss frame
-  - Interrupt-able indicators (shield icon when not interruptible)
+  - Cast bar tint shifts to grey when a spell cannot be interrupted
   - Spell names and cast times
   - Smooth progress animations
 - **Debuff Tracking** - Slim, player-focused aura rows